Reading time: 5 min.

 Who can take ritlecitinib?

 Adults and adolescents (individuals aged between 12-17 years old) can take ritlecitinib for treatment of their severe alopecia areata.
-The approved recommended dosage of ritlecitinib is 50mg which can be taken orally once a day.
+The approved recommended dosage of ritlecitinib is 50 mg which can be taken orally once a day.

 What does this mean for alopecia patients?

-There are currently very few approved treatments for autoimmune-related hair loss conditions like alopecia areata.
+Before Litfulo, there were very few approved treatments for autoimmune-related hair loss conditions like alopecia areata.
 Hair transplants for alopecia areata aren’t usually recommended, either.
 So it’s great news that pharmaceutical companies are actively researching and trialling new treatments for these conditions.

 In 2022, the FDA also approved Olumiant, the first systemic treatment for alopecia areata.
 So this is clearly a priority for pharmaceutical organisations at the moment.
-New treatments are being discovered, tested, and approved to give alopecia patients more treatment options in the future.

 How to tackle alopecia areata